 In parallel, magnons (i.e., collective spin excitations in ferromagnetic materials), with low dissipation~\cite{huebl2013high,tabuchi2014hybridizing}, excellent tunability~\cite{zhang2017observation,wang2016magnon}, and intrinsic Kerr effects~\cite{wang2018bistability,xiong2022strong,fan2024nonreciprocal,xiong2023highlytunable,zhang2019theory,PhysRevA.108.033704}, have emerged as key elements in quantum information science and condensed matter physics~\cite{doi:10.1126/sciadv.1501286,ZHANG2023100044,Zuo_2024,rameshti2022cavity,yuan2022quantum}.
 With the revelation of the magnetostrictive effect, magnomechanics is established, allowing to investigate macroscopic quantum entanglement~\cite{li2018magnon,li2019entangling,PhysRevA.109.043512,PhysRevB.108.024105}, nonclassical state~\cite{li2019squeezed,PhysRevA.109.013704,PhysRevA.107.063714}, frequency comb~\cite{PhysRevLett.131.243601,PhysRevA.107.053708}, and quantum networks~\cite{PRXQuantum.2.040344}.

 To harness the advantages of both optomechanics and magnomechanics, hybrid magno-optomechanical systems have been recently proposed and experimentally demonstrated~\cite{PhysRevLett.129.243601}.
 These systems integrate optomechanical and magnomechanical components through the direct coupling of their mechanical modes, enabling microwave-to-optical conversion and mechanical interference between optically and microwave-driven motions~\cite{PhysRevLett.129.243601}.
 Quantum systems inevitably interact with their surrounding environment, transforming Hermitian systems into non-Hermitian ones.
-This provides an opportunity to study phase transitions associated with the $n$th-order exceptional points (EPns), which have been extensively investigated in optomechanics~\cite{xu2016topological,jing2017high,zhang2018phonon,PhysRevA.104.063508,doi:10.1126/sciadv.abp8892,PhysRevA.106.033518,PhysRevLett.127.273603} and magnomechanics~\cite{lu2021exceptional,wang2023exceptional,wang2019magnon,huai2019enhanced}.
-However, EPs in magno-optomechanics remain unexplored, even though these systems offer much greater flexibility in parameter tuning.
+This provides an opportunity to study phase transition associated with the $n$th-order exceptional point (EPn), which have been extensively investigated in optomechanics~\cite{xu2016topological,jing2017high,zhang2018phonon,PhysRevA.104.063508,doi:10.1126/sciadv.abp8892,PhysRevA.106.033518,PhysRevLett.127.273603} and magnomechanics~\cite{lu2021exceptional,wang2023exceptional,wang2019magnon,huai2019enhanced}. {Around EP2, lots of fascinating phenomena like unidirectional invisibility~\cite{chang2014parity,peng2014parity,lin2011unidirectional}, single-mode lasing~\cite{feng2014single,hodaei2014parity}, sensitivity enhancement~\cite{chen2017exceptional,hokmabadi2019non}, energy harvesting~\cite{fernandez2021enhanced}, protecting the classification of exceptional nodal topologies~\cite{staalhammar2021classification}, electromagnetically induced transparency~\cite{guo2009observation,wang2020electromagnetically,wang2019mechanical,lu2021exceptional}, and quantum squeezing~\cite{pevrina2019nonclassical,mukherjee2019enhancement,luo2022quantum} can be studied.
+Compared to EP2, higher-order EPs, such as EP3 (third-order EP), can exhibit greater advantages in spontaneous emission enhancement~\cite{lin2016enhanced}, sensitive detection~\cite{hodaei2017enhanced,zeng2021ultra,wang2021enhanced,zeng2019enhanced}, topological characteristics~\cite{ding2016emergence,delplace2021symmetry}.} However, EPs in magno-optomechanics remain unexplored, even though these systems offer much greater flexibility in parameter tuning.